aeckar/usf-cse-resources/exercises/COP3514_project6.md

 The characters in the input file need a way to get into your C program.
 To do this you will need some code to handle reading lines from a file.

-A simple example of code that reads a file:
+Here is a simple example of a C program that reads a file and prints each line:

 ```c
 #include <stdio.h>